One of the priorities of the Lassonde Institute of Mining is to develop innovative solutions to the mining industry’s most pressing challenges.

 BSc (Illinois), MASc (Toronto), PhD (Toronto), PEng

-Associate Professor, Industrial Engineering; Clarice Chalmers Chair of Engineering Design
+Associate Professor, Mechanical and Industrial Engineering; Clarice Chalmers Chair of Engineering Design

 Research Areas: Human interaction with automation; analysis of work in complex systems; design of interfaces; cognitive engineering applications in process control; energy systems; other emerging areas.

 Andrew K. S. Jardine